google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - fixed XSS vulnerability with linkUrls.
 Thank you Szymon Gruszecki for discovering and reporting this to us.
 Issue #329.
 - fixed switch stream api support in paused state. #279.
 - added switching state properties. #339
+- fixed the stopBuffering() API method to close the NetConnection and to clear the screen

 3.2.7
 -----